simonrevill/tdd-shopping-cart/README.md

 Add multiple items to the cart after items have already been added without removing the existing items

+Increase quantity of an item when adding an item that is already in the cart

+Increase quantity of multiple items when adding items that are already in the cart

 Remove a single item from the cart

 Remove multiple items from the cart

+Decrease quantity of an item when removing an item that is already in the cart with a quantity greater than 1

+Decrease quantity of multiple items when removing items that are already in the cart with a quantity greater than 1

 ~~_Get gross value for single item in the cart_~~